 On Liberty University's 6,000-acre campus, students will enjoy a hike or bike ride on one of the many tracks or roads of the Liberty Mountain Trail System.

 Admission Requirements & Details

-The admissions information below may provide a better idea of the candidates LU accepts.
+The admissions information below may provide a better idea of the candidates Liberty University accepts.
 The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.